A Crime/S.I.R. optimal control problem: A cost-effective and optimal population control strategy

 \section{A cost-effective and optimal population control strategy}

-Based on the previous Crime-SIR model, a series of strategies are proposed to minimize crime in the city, using an optimal combination of controls according to the available resources and the specific socioeconomic conditions of Cali.
-The proposed controls initially include educational programs in communities with a high incidence of crime, focusing on the prevention of criminal behavior, life skills, and employment opportunities, as is currently done through the \textbf{\textit{En la Buena}} government program.
+Based on the previous Crime/SIR model, a series of strategies are proposed to minimize crime in the city (through the control or reduction population at group $I$), using an optimal combination of controls according to the available resources and the specific socioeconomic conditions of the city.
+The proposed controls initially include educational programs in communities with a high incidence of crime, focusing on the prevention of criminal behavior, life skills, and employment opportunities, as for example, is currently done through the \emph{En la Buena!} government program.

 In addition, surveillance strategies are also considered, which focus on areas with high rates of violence and crime, using data analysis to identify areas and times of risk.
 Finally, the development of co-existence spaces and community collaboration is promoted to strengthen social cohesion in neighborhoods affected by the presence of gangs and that face high levels of violence that impact community well-being, based on the recognition that recovery of the social fabric is fundamental for a sustainable and effective intervention.